 Since 1996 Dualchas has not only been at the forefront of a renaissance in Highland architecture, but has shown that architecture inspired by context can work in any location.

-Co-founders and identical twins, Alasdair and Neil Stephen, founded Dualchas from a desire to help halt the population decline of the Highlands.
+Twins Alasdair and Neil Stephen founded Dualchas from a desire to create architecure that was inspired by the culture and landscapes of the Highlands.

-From considered beginnings, Alasdair and Neil sought inspiration from the true vernacular of the Highlands – the blackhouse.
+They sought inspiration from the region's true vernacular – the blackhouse.
 The blackhouses of the Highlands of Scotland were byre dwellings in the tradition of ‘long houses’ which have existed in Northern Europe for over a thousand years.
-Unlike other countries, the long houses of Scotland were not protected as were often regarded as a sign of poverty and backwardness.
 The team at Dualchas were the first architecture practice in Scotland to develop a modern longhouse.
 It was done with a simple objective; to offer an affordable beautifully designed alternative that could be seen as part of the cultural regeneration of the Highlands.

 This desire to understand a place - it's topography, culture and climate, has seen the Dualchas team take on commercial and public projects - as well as projects internationally.
 Within each design there is a focus on ideas promoting sustainability through the use of energy harnessing technology, the choice of materials in the build, and the life-use of the building.